chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - [<cite>The Corrosion of Character: The Personal Consequences of Work in the New Capitalism</cite>](https://bookshop.org/a/21126/9780393319873), Richard Sennett (new)

 - [<cite>Out of Office: The Big Problem and Bigger Promise of Working from Home</cite>](https://bookshop.org/a/21126/9780593320099), Charlie Warzel and Anne Helen Petersen (new)

+- [<cite>Science and the Good: The Tragic Quest for the Foundations of Morality</cite>](https://bookshop.org/a/21126/9780300251821), James Davison Hunter and Paul Nedelisky (new)

 ### Fiction